reagent-project/reagent-template/README.md

 lein new reagent <name>
 ```

-Create a new library project:
-(Development dependencies are moved into the :dev profile.)
+Create a new library project (development dependencies are moved into the :dev profile.) :

 ```
 lein new reagent <name> +lib